emsesp/docs/BUILDING.md

 ### Algolia

 Algolia is used for searching the documentation.

-### Algolia Configuration

-The Algolia configuration is in the `docusaurus.config.js` file.

-### Algolia API Key

-The Algolia API key is in the `ALGOLIA_API_KEY` environment variable.
-You can get one from [Algolia](https://www.algolia.com/).
+The configuration is in the `docusaurus.config.js` file, the Algolia API key is in the `ALGOLIA_API_KEY` environment variable.

 The search is updated automatically every week on a Sunday.